-Max Patch Mountain and the Appalachian Trail await hikers and Rocky Bluff Recreation Area is a nice place to stop, a little more than halfway through this awesome byway.
+Max Patch Trail (to the top of Max Patch Mountain) and the Appalachian Trail await hikers and Rocky Bluff Recreation Area is a nice place to stop, a little more than halfway through this awesome byway.

 Blue Ridge Parkway

 More than half of the Blue Ridge Parkway‘s 469 miles run through North Carolina.
-From its start just outside Great Smoky Mountains National Park through Asheville to Cumberland Knob at the Virginia border, there’s so much to explore just on the North Carolina side.
+From its southern terminus just outside Great Smoky Mountains National Park through Asheville and the High Country, to Cumberland Knob at the Virginia border, there’s so much to explore just on the North Carolina side.

 And if you want to combine the Blue Ridge Parkway with other byways during your North Carolina road trip, you can.
 Keep reading and you’ll see that some of these roads connect with the Parkway.